A magnificent marquise cut diamond engagement ring in 14k rose gold.

 For a 1 carat size diamond, you can expect to pay between $3,000 to $8,000 for a diamond with decent qualities.
 Obviously, the higher the color/clarity grades, the more expensive the diamond will become.

-Here, I want to point out that a diamond with higher color/clarity grade may not necessary look better or be discernible from one with a lower color/clarity grade.
+Here, I want to point out that a diamond with higher color/clarity grades may not necessarily look better or be discernible from one with a lower color/clarity grade.
 For example, most people will not be able to notice visual differences between a well cut G/VS2 diamond when compared against a D/IF diamond.

 However, the price differences would be very significant!
 So, if you are someone who is on a budget, consider going down in color or clarity grades to save money.